Navy Photo School, NAS Pensacola, Florida (circa 1959-60)

-- After the austere, some would say terror, of boot camp, I found my way to NAS Pensacola in October 1959 to begin my Navy photographic training at Photo "A" School.
+After the austere experience---some would say terror, of boot camp---I found my way to NAS Pensacola in October 1959 to begin my Navy photographic training at Photo "A" School.
 What a relief---it was why I joined the Navy---finally, on my way to becoming a Navy photographer!

 However, Navy photo school wasn't ready for me and I had to wait for the next available class.
 In the interim, came mess hall duty, or should I call it slave labor, for the NavCads---a lesson in humility.
-Then finally school began, starting with a predawn walk to the chow hall and the formation marchs through the Florida moss-draped tree groves and officer-country housing to Building 1500, a somewhat fortress looking building that smelled as you entered of photo chemicals.
+Then finally school began, starting with a predawn walk to the chow hall and the formation marches through the Florida moss-draped tree groves and officer-country housing to Building 1500, a somewhat fortress looking building that smelled of photo chemicals as you entered.

-After a day of class and photography, back to the (should have been condemmed) barracks, with its spit-shined decks that you could see yourself in.
-We weren't free of boot camp regimentation yet--lonely night-watch duty, room inspections--but it still is a good memory.
-In fact, whenever I hear the music "A Summer Place" I have a flashback to those days.
+After a day of class and photography, we walked back to the (should have been condemmed) barracks, with its polished decks that you could see yourself in.
+We weren't free of boot camp regimentation yet: lonely night-watch duty and the always tense room inspections.
+But it still is a good memory.
+In fact, whenever I hear the music "A Summer Place" (popular movie back then) I have a flashback to those days.

 As we progressed, we got to the chapter on aerial photography, and the equipment for jet photo planes.
 I remember the instructor saying, "You have to study this, but don't worry about it, none of you will ever use this information."
-Well, upon graduation, half the class went to VAP-62 and the other to VFP-62.
-We were generally disgruntled; we were supposed to take the pictures, not clean camera bay windows!
-Yet, looking back, I realize that fate had given me a great opportunity that few photomates would ever be given---to be part of a standout squadron, working with superior camera equipment and the awesome RF-8A Crusader, spending time on carrier flight decks, and working with a special group of men.
+Well, upon graduation, a large group of the class went to VAP-62 (heavy photo squadron) and I went with an equally large group to VFP-62 (Light Photo Squadron).
+Those of us so-assigned were generally disgruntled and depressed; we were supposed to take the pictures, not clean camera bay windows on photo-jets!
+Yet, looking back, I realize that fate had given me a great opportunity that few photomates would ever be given: to be part of a standout naval aviation squadron famous for its role in the Cuban Missile Crisis, working with superior camera equipment and the awesome RF-8A Crusader, as well as the excitement of working on carrier flight decks with a special group of enlisted men and officers.

 Two years later I was sent back to Photo "B' School, to learn the electronics of the RF-8A photo systems.
-This time I had civilian clothes, a car, and a crow on my arm.
+This time I had civilian clothes, a car, and a crow with two chevrons on my sleave.
 Life was good!!--Ken Jack, PH2